Ongoing 3

 Endpoints

-• Percent change in body weight from baseline (potential co-primary endpoint)
+• Percent change in body weight from baseline (main population)

 Expected secondary endpoints: